sergeyleonov/tribaltrouble/README.md

 ==============
 User- and developer-friendly revision of Tribal Trouble game originally released by Oddlabs in 2004 and later published under GPL2 license.

 The project was cloned from [sunenielsen](https://github.com/sunenielsen/tribaltrouble.git) public repo and reworked.
 You can find the original readme below.
-Note that most commands in the old readme will not work.
+Note that the build commands in the old readme will not work for this release.
 For the actual instructions refer to the main part of this readme.

 Prerequisites
 --------